 (C) The board of embalmers and funeral directors may determine under what conditions a courtesy card permit may be issued to funeral directors in bordering states after taking into account whether and under what conditions and fees such border states issue similar courtesy card permits to funeral directors licensed in this state.
 A courtesy card permit holder shall comply with all applicable laws and rules of this state while engaged in any acts of funeral directing in this state.
 The board may revoke or suspend a courtesy card permit or subject a courtesy card permit holder to discipline in accordance with the laws, rules, and procedures applicable to funeral director licensees under this chapter.
-Applicants for courtesy cards shall apply on forms prescribed by the board, pay an annual fee set by the board for initial applications and renewals, and adhere to such other requirements imposed by the board on courtesy cardholders.
+Applicants for courtesy cards shall apply on forms prescribed by the board, pay a biennial fee set by the board for initial applications and renewals, and adhere to such other requirements imposed by the board on courtesy cardholders.

 (D) No courtesy cardholder shall be authorized to undertake any of the following activities in this state:

 (1) Arranging funerals or disposition services with members of the public in this state;